Mediacorp Suria: Suria

 In August 2013, Suria along with Warna 942 and Ria 897 became part of Mediacorp's "Malay Broadcast Division", the dedicated section promoting Malay-language programming to Singaporeans and people across the Malay-speaking world.

-Suria celebrated its 40th anniversary in 2024 and the Silver Jubliee of its relaunch in 2025.
+In 2024, Suria celebrated 40 years of Malay programming in Singapore.

+In 2025, Suria celebrated its silver jubilee with Pesta Perdana commemorating 25 years of the Malay-language channel since it was launched in 2000.